springernature/frontend-playbook/javascript/house-style.md

   - It must bind to the DOM
   - It must add behaviour to and/or manipulates the DOM
-  - It must expose itself on the global `SN.Component` object

-An example component might be an auto-complete, tab group, or loading spinner.
+An example component might be an autocomplete, tab group, or loading spinner.

-#### Polyfills directory

-The `polyfills` directory contains JavaScript that polyfills browser behaviour for older clients.
-JavaScript in this directory must meet these conditions:

-  - It must _not_ override native browser functionality
-  - It must match native browser functionality exactly (where possible)
-  - It can be either third-party, or written in-house

-An example polyfill might add `requestAnimationFrame` for any grade-A browsers which don't support it.

 #### Vendor directory

 The `vendor` directory is where third-party code lives.
-It's also where we add code which is written in-house but managed and versioned elsewhere, e.g. as an open source project.
+You should only commit third party code to version control when you are unable to use a version from the NPM registry.
+Alternatively, code written in-house but managed and versioned elsewhere can live here, e.g. as an open source project.

-If the code fits the requirements outlined by the `polyfills` directory, it should go there instead of in the `vendor` directory.

 JavaScript in this directory must meet these conditions: